georgesittas/jobshop-scheduling/README.md

 second one adds an extra constraint: each task can only be completed by a number of workers (staff).
 Some auxiliary files provided for this project are:

-- jobshop_validator.pl : validates whether a job-shop scheduling is valid or not (based on job overlap constraints etc).
+- jobshop_validator.pl : validates whether a schedule is valid or not (based on job overlap constraints etc).
 - jobshop_data.pl : data file used to test the program.